Skip to content

 4. Packaging Matters: If you do need to return an item, ensure it is packaged securely to prevent damage during transit.
 This helps reduce waste and increases the likelihood that the item can be resold.

 While we encourage mindful purchases to minimize returns and their impacts, of course we understand returns are sometimes necessary!
-That’s why Distil Union offers 30-Day Returns with a service called Loop that walks you through the options—including deducting the cost of return shipping if you've changed your mind.
+That’s why Distil Union offers 30-Day Returns with a service called Loop that walks you through the options—including a partial-refund option if applicable, or deducting the cost of return shipping if you've changed your mind.

 Ayana Elizabeth Johnson during a TED talk in 2022.
 Credit: Gilberto Tadday/TED